Britain

 It is a building that stands out for its Perpendicular Gothic style architecture, of which its main façade stands out, with a huge stained glass window, and its great interior luminosity.

-Georgian architecture buildings in Bath
+Georgian architecture buildings

 The next notable stage in the history of Bath, in which the city that we can now see is configured, takes place in the 19th century.